teamrabu/rabu-schedule/readme.md

 Limitations
 -----------

-This early version of Rabu Schedule has many limitations.
-Here are a few:
+This early version of Rabu Schedule has some limitations:

 - *Subject to change.* Everything about Rabu Schedule is subject to change.
 In particular, the input file format is likely to change.